maelstrom-software/maelstrom/website/content/blog/spawning-processes-on-linux/index.md

 ```

 Rust's `std::process::Command` comes in at the slowest even though it should be comparable to
-`posix_spawn`, this could be due to differences in the housekeeping or other things the code is
+`posix_spawn`, this could be due to differences in the housekeeping or other things the `std` code
-doing.
+is doing.

 ## Conclusion
 Lets tie it all together with a flow graph about what to use.